 I have been working as a home-based consultant for a couple of years and I can so relate with the challenges (and the perks) of running remote teams and conducting meetings with clients other than their boardrooms.
 There are online platforms that can help you maintain quality results.

 - Consider voice calls and video chats like Messenger, Viber, Skype, GoToMeeting, and Google Hangouts.
 I mostly use Skype especially its share-a-screen features when presenting to small groups of attendees; Hangouts is good for some countries like in Dubai.
+Zoom is currently the most reliable video conferencing I have tried and very simple to use.
 These tools are very useful as it guarantees that you are within reach and clients can get in touch with you anytime—it would still be good to set a window hour at work to avoid being sent a job order late night or on weekends.

 - Explore project/team management tool like Basecamp (30-day free trial), Asana (15-day free trial), Monday (optional trial period), or Trello (free option).
 These aim to organize, track, and manage teams to every detail.
 You get a clear view from the dashboard of who’s doing what and its status.
 Explore the free options first before you decide which one to pay for the subscription.
 This requires some learning time so stick with either one.